 For convenience, it’s a good idea to buy an adapter hose for your stove.
 This adapter enables you to switch from canisters to tanks depending on how long you are camping.

-This is another common liquid fuel, especially with the backpacker crowd.
+This is another common liquid fuel, especially with the backpacking crowd.
 It does offer an acceptable vapor pressure in cold weather.
-Backpackers love how lightweight it is; the canisters weigh less than propane.
+Backpackers love how ultralight weight it is; the canisters weigh less than propane.
 Weight savings are critical for backpackers, but for group campers don’t worry about it.
 Isobutane is an expensive gas to make and expensive gas to buy.
-Therefore, backpackers buy small lightweight quantities.
+Therefore, backpacking users buy small lightweight quantities.
 This isn’t a recommended fuel for group stoves, unless you like spending money.

 Liquid Fuel For Outdoor Stoves